navtoj/tailwind-css-color-finder/README.md

 # Tailwind CSS Color Finder

-Find the closest tailwind color for a hex value in your code.
+A VS Code extension to find the closest tailwind color for a hex value in your code.

 ## Features